MarkEddy001/alx-higher_level_programming/README.md

 # alx-higher_level_programming

 Welcome to the **alx-higher_level_programming** repository!
-This is where I'll be showcasing my jorney threough the world of higher-level programming.
+This is where I'll be showcasing my journey through the world of higher-level programming.

 ## Table of Contents
 - [Introduction](#introduction)